Brewer Gold Mine

 EPA completed a site wide RI in December 2010.
 The site’s first Five-Year Review, completed in 2011, found that the cleanup at the site is expected to be protective of human health and the environment upon completion.

 EPA completed the FS for Operable Unit 1 (OU1) Surface Water Protection: Impacted Groundwater Collection and Treatment in January 2013.
 EPA will issue the Proposed Plan for Brewer Gold Mine Site Surface Water Protection: Capture and Treatment of Mine Impacted Groundwater in February 2013.
-The Public Comment Period on the proposed plan is February 28 to March 31, 2013 and the Public Meeting will be held at Jefferson Elementary School, 809 W Elizabeth St., Jefferson, SC on February 28, 2013 from 7 pm to 9 pm.
+The Proposed Plan was presented to the public at a public meeting held on February 28, 2013 at Jefferson Elementary School, 809 W Elizabeth St., Jefferson, SC.
+The Public Comment Period on the proposed plan was February 28 to April 30, 2013 from 7 pm to 9 pm.
+SCDHEC provided detailed comments on the Proposed Plan.
+EPA provided detailed response to SCDHEC comments in September 2013.
+EPA and SCDHEC met in December 2013 and April 2014 to discuss SCDHEC comments and concerns regarding the proposed remedy for OU01 and are ongoing at this time.

-in 1995, SCDHEC developed and issued an Administrative Order on Consent that required Brewer to close and reclaim the mine.
+In 1995, SCDHEC negotiated legal agreements with Brewer Gold Company to close and reclaim the mine.

-EPA has conducted a range of community involvement activities at the Brewer Mine site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices, interviews, and public meetings on cleanup activities and updates.
+EPA is conducting a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts include public notices, interviews and information meetings.

-The interim cleanup activities are ongoing, with continuing operation and maintenance of the wastewater treatment system and necessary support facilities.
+Interim site cleanup activities are ongoing.
+Operation and maintenance of the wastewater treatment system and necessary support facilities is also ongoing.

 Fannie D. Lowry Memorial Branch Library